Gustav Badin

-Adolf Ludvig Gustav Fredrik Albert Badin (né Couchi; 1747 or 1750 - 1822), known as Badin, was a Swedish court servant (Kammermohr) and diarist.
-Originally a slave, he was the foster son and servant of Queen Louisa Ulrika of Sweden and a servant to his foster sister Princess Sophia Albertine of Sweden.
+Adolf Ludvig Gustav Fredrik Albert Badin (né Couchi; 1747 or 1750 - 1822) was a Swedish courtier and diarist.
+Born in either the Danish West Indies or Africa, he spent his early life as a slave before being brought to Sweden in the late 1750s.
+Badin was the foster son and servant of Queen Louisa Ulrika of Sweden and a servant to his foster sister Princess Sophia Albertine of Sweden.
 His original name was Couchi, but he was commonly known as Badin ('mischief-maker' or 'trickster').